robertobarbedo/SiteKit/README.md

 # SiteKit

-SiteKit is a command-line tool designed for Sitecore SXA projects.
-It provides scaffolding capabilities to help you build and manage Sitecore components with a simpler interface.
+SiteKit is a command-line tool designed for components and page types in Sitecore.

 ## Prerequisites